Texas Living Waters recommendations for effective drought response planning

 For example, with the severe drought conditions of 2011, many communities did not trigger drought responses until well into the summer, after large amounts of water had been inefficiently applied to lawns and reserves had already been driven uncomfortably low.

-The prudent reaction to such severe conditions would be to initiate drought response measures earlier if a combination of recent rainfall and near-term climate predictions indicates an unusually severe drought is at hand.
+The prudent reaction to such severe conditions would be to initiate drought response measures earlier if a combination of recent rainfall and near-term climate predictions indicates an unusually severe drought

 2. Water suppliers in a given area should develop a coordinated approach to drought contingency planning and management to reduce confusion among residents and increase the effectiveness of drought response strategies.